IriLrnr/EvIBM/DOCUMENTATION.md

 ```
 The function for Reproduction receives two population vectors and the Parameters.
 For every individual, if the population is at carry capacity and the individual in question is in a low density region, it can reproduce twice.
 If one or both conditions are violated, it will have only one offspring with a probability of 63%.
 With 37% chance, it will not reproduce, giving a chance to another individual in it's neighborhood to reproduce.
 This could be interpreted as another individual using the resources spared by the focal's death, occuping it's niche.

-The function "Find_Neighborhood" just returns the number of possible partners in its range an individual has, because it is a headed linked list, and the head keeps the size of the list.
+The function `Find_Neighborhood` just returns the number of possible partners in its range an individual has, because it is a headed linked list, and the head keeps the size of the list.

 The subtle balance of parameters, in this function, indicates who lives and dies in the model, shaping all of the other characteristics of the population as a whole.

+Parei aqui
 #### Subfunctions

 ##### Choose_Mate <a name="choose_mate"></a>